aleph2c/miros/doc/i_mongol_example.rst

 them.
 Maybe we could use this path of actions and the common time experienced while advancing and retreating to modulate their original secret key.
 In this way, we could obnoxiously post the key (see above) on the Internet for everyone to look at and it wouldn't matter.
-If you wanted to the *PWN* the bot you would have to know every action they had taken, when they made it and their modulation algorithm.
+If you wanted to *PWN* the bot you would have to know every action they had taken, when they made it and their modulation algorithm.